Patience: Religious perspectives

 Three virtues by Jan Saenredam after Hendrik Goltzius.
 This is plate 2, entitled Patientia.

-Judaism

 Patience and fortitude are prominent themes in Judaism.
 The Talmud extols patience as an important personal trait.
 The story of Micah, for example, is that he suffers many challenging conditions and yet endures, saying "I will wait for the God who saves me."
 Patience in God, it is said, will aid believers in finding the strength to be delivered from the evils that are inherent in the physical life.

-In the Hebrew Torah, patience is referred to in several proverbs, such as "The patient man shows much good sense, but the quick-tempered man displays folly at its height"; "An ill-tempered man stirs up strife, but a patient man allays discord."; and "A patient man is better than a warrior, and he who rules his temper, than he who takes a city.".
-Patience is also discussed in other sections, such as Ecclesiastes: "Better is the patient spirit than the lofty spirit.
-Do not in spirit become quickly discontented, for discontent lodges in the bosom of a fool.".

-Christianity

 In the Christian religion, patience is one of the most valuable virtues.
 The Holy Ghost increases patience in the Christian who has accepted the gift of salvation.
 While patience is not one of the traditional biblical three theological virtues or one of the traditional cardinal virtues, it is part of the fruit of the Holy Spirit, according to the Apostle Paul in his Epistle to the Galatians.
 Patience was included in later formulations of the seven virtues.